PurdueCAM2Project/HELPSweb/source/join.rst

 -------------------

-The team's mission is to create leaders.
-The research projects' mission is to create the technologies saving lives.

 This research team gives students (including undergraduate students) the true experience of research.
 You will be given research problems, not classroom homework assignments.
 You need to solve these research